HM Prison Holloway: Executions

-The bodies of all executed prisoners were buried in unmarked graves within the walls of the prison, as was customary.
-In 1971 the prison underwent an extensive programme of rebuilding, during which the remains of all the executed women were exhumed.
-With the exception of Ruth Ellis (who was reburied in the churchyard of St Mary's Church, Old Amersham), the remains of the four other women were subsequently reburied in a single grave at Brookwood Cemetery near Woking, Surrey.
-In 2018, the remains of Edith Thompson were reburied in her parents' grave in the City of London Cemetery.
+Following standard practice of the time, the bodies of those executed were buried in unmarked graves within the prison grounds.
+During a major redevelopment of the prison in 1971, the remains were exhumed.
+The remains of four of the women—Sach, Walters, Thompson, and Christofi—were reinterred in a shared grave at Brookwood Cemetery in Surrey.
+Ellis was reburied in the churchyard of St Mary’s Church in Amersham.
+In 2018 Edith Thompson’s remains were moved again and reburied in her parents’ grave at the City of London Cemetery.

 Other inmates

 Noteworthy inmates that were held at the original 1852-era prison include Oscar Wilde, William Thomas Stead, Isabella Glyn, F. Digby Hardy, Kitty Byron, Lady Ida Sitwell, wife of Sir George Sitwell, and Kate Meyrick the 'Night Club Queen'.
-Robber Zoe Progl became the first woman to escape over the wall of the prison in 1960.
+The robber Zoe Progl became the first woman to escape over the wall of the prison in 1960.

-More recently it housed, in 1966, Moors murderess Myra Hindley; in 1967, Kim Newell, a Welsh woman who was involved in the Red Mini Murder; also in the late 1960s, National Socialist supporter Françoise Dior, charged with arson against synagogues; in 1977, American Joyce McKinney of the "Manacled Mormon case"; between 1991 and 1993, Michelle and Lisa Taylor, the sisters convicted of the murder of Alison Shaughnessy before being controversially released on appeal a year later; Sheila Bowler, the music teacher wrongly imprisoned for the murder of her elderly aunt, was detained there before being transferred to Bullwood Hall; and in 2002, Maxine Carr, who gave a false alibi for Soham murderer Ian Huntley.
-In 2000, Dena Thompson was also known to have been imprisoned at Holloway for attempted murder, before she was convicted of murdering another victim.
+More recently it housed, in 1966, Myra Hindley, one of the Moors murderers; in 1967, Kim Newell, a Welsh woman who was involved in the Red Mini Murder; also in the late 1960s, National Socialist supporter Françoise Dior, charged with arson against synagogues; in 1977, American Joyce McKinney of the "Manacled Mormon case"; between 1991 and 1993, Michelle and Lisa Taylor, the sisters convicted of the murder of Alison Shaughnessy before being controversially released on appeal a year later; Sheila Bowler, the music teacher wrongly imprisoned for the murder of her elderly aunt, was detained there before being transferred to Bullwood Hall; and in 2002, Maxine Carr, who gave a false alibi for the Soham murderer Ian Huntley.
+In 2000 Dena Thompson was also known to have been imprisoned at Holloway for attempted murder, before she was convicted of murdering another victim.
 Sharon Carr, Britain's youngest female murderer who killed aged only 12, also spent time at Holloway.

+The prison-reform activist Chris Tchaikovsky served 15 months' imprisonment at Holloway in the early 1970s; her experiences there led to her establishing Women in Prison, a charity focused on supporting women in the criminal justice system.

 Other inmates included Linda Calvey, Chantal McCorkle, and Emma Humphreys.

-In 2014 disgraced judge and barrister Constance Briscoe began a 16-month sentence at the prison.
+In 2014 the disgraced judge and barrister Constance Briscoe began a 16-month sentence at the prison.